 Infertility affects approximately 20% of couples, but only 10% will ever see a doctor.
 Some worry about fertility treatment costs.

 At SCCRM we appreciate that fertility treatments are not only emotionally and physically exhausting, but for many couples may seem unaffordable.
-This is true in part because insurances often don’t cover such treatments; and because most people think of fertility treatments as involving only the highest technologies, such as in-vitro fertilization (IVF) ‘“ the rarest used but most costly treatment.
+This is true in part because insurances often don’t cover such treatments.
+Most people also think of fertility treatments as involving only the highest technologies, such as in-vitro fertilization (IVF).
 The truth is that fewer than 5% of all fertility treatments in the United States use assisted reproductive technologies (ART).
 This can help save on fertility treatment costs.

 The following steps may help you navigate fertility treatment costs:

-Learn about what tests are needed to diagnose your condition and what treatments are available, as well as their costs and your insurance coverage.
-Check your health insurance policy and speak with a representative to clarify what is and what is not covered by your plan.
-Sometimes patients are surprised to learn that though fertility treatment may not be covered (i.e., in-vitro fertilization), many plans do cover tests that are needed to determine the cause of a couple’s infertility (i.e., hormone tests, x-ray, etc.).
+Learn about what tests can diagnose your condition and what treatments you may need.
+Check your health insurance policy and speak with a representative to clarify what plan does and does not cover.
+Sometimes patients learn that though insurance might not cover treatment, many plans do cover testing

 Most couples require only simple interventions, such as help with ovulation (i.e., clomid, gonadotropins, etc.) or intrauterine insemination (IUI).
 This type of treatment typically costs a few hundred to a couple thousand dollars per cycle.
-The most advanced technique, IVF, costs several thousand dollars per cycle depending upon the specific procedures used and the amount of medication needed.
-Sometimes a minor procedure (i.e., hysteroscopy) or surgery (i.e., laparoscopy) is needed to correct a specific problem (i.e., polyp, blocked tubes, endometriosis, etc.), and this may be covered by your insurance plan.
+The most advanced technique, IVF, costs several thousand dollars per cycle depending upon the specific procedures and the amount of medication.
+Sometimes a minor procedure or surgery can correct a specific problem and your insurance plan may cover it.

 Second, develop a plan.